Great Trek: Exploratory treks to Natal

 On 8 September 1834, the Kommissietrek of 40 men and one woman, as well as a retinue of coloured servants, set off from Grahamstown for Natal with 14 wagons.
-Moving through the Eastern Cape, they were welcomed by the Xhosa who were in dispute with the neighbouring Zulu King Dingane kaSenzangakhona, and they passed unharmed into Natal.
+Moving through the Eastern Cape, they were welcomed by the Xhosa who were in dispute with the neighbouring Zulu King Dingane ka Senzangakhona, and they passed unharmed into Natal.
 They travelled more or less the same route that Smith and Berg had taken two years earlier.

 The trek avoided the coastal route, keeping to the flatter inland terrain.
 The Kommissietrek approached Port Natal from East Griqualand and Ixopo, crossing the upper regions of the Mtamvuna and Umkomazi rivers.
 Travel was slow due to the rugged terrain, and since it was the summer, the rainy season had swollen many of the rivers to their maximum.
 Progress required days of scouting to locate the most suitable tracks to negotiate.
 Eventually, after weeks of extraordinary toil, the small party arrived at Port Natal, crossing the Congela River and weaving their way through the coastal forest into the bay area.
 They had travelled a distance of about 650 km from Grahamstown.
 This trip would have taken about 5 to 6 months with their slow moving wagons.
 The Drakensberg route via Kerkenberg into Natal had not yet been discovered.

 They arrived at the sweltering hot bay of Port Natal in February 1835, exhausted after their long journey.
 There, the trek was soon welcomed with open arms by the few British hunters and ivory traders there such as James Collis, including Reverend Allen Francis Gardiner, an ex-commander of the Royal Navy ship Clinker, who had decided to start a mission station there.
 After congenial exchanges between the Boers and British sides, the party joined them and invited Dick King to become their guide.